ntc2/pfpl/feedback.md

 S = Suggestion

 T = Typo

+# Markup

+We've used pseudo Latex for math; it's certainly not correct Latex, so hopefully the intent will clear.

 # Ch 4
 S: p37, exercise 4.1: make an analogy between analytic mode <-> type